Business Account Frequently Asked Questions

 Your personal data will be retained and maintained in accordance with applicable Data Protection and Privacy laws and regulations which oblige Fire to hold its customer data for up to six years after the last transaction or end of business relationship whichever comes first.

-We have OFX formatted statements that are compatible with Xero, Sage One, QuickBooks, FreeAgent, Zoho Books etc.
+You can download OFX formatted statements that are compatible with Xero, Sage One, QuickBooks, FreeAgent, Zoho Books etc.

 1. Sign in to your Fire Business Account.